 In this recipe, you’ll learn how to make a nutritious and tasty veggie-packed broth by blending the vegetables into a puree and adding it back to the broth.
 You’ll also learn about pastina and my best tips for serving and storing vegetarian pastina soup!

-- Vegetable broth.
-You can buy it at the store or make your own vegetable broth.
+You can buy veggie broth at the store or easily make your own vegetable broth.

-- Onion.
-One small yellow onion will do the trick.
-You can sub in a sweet onion, red onion, or even shallots if you have those on hand.
+I like to use one small yellow onion in my blended vegetable soup broth, but you can sub in sweet onion, red onion, or even shallots if you have those on hand.

 Pastina is loosely translated as “small pasta”.
-There is a pasta shape that’s actually called pastina.
-It is the smallest pasta produced and is shaped like little stars.
-Still, you can often use pastina, Acini de pepe, orzo, and even couscous interchangeably.
+There is a pasta shape that Barilla brand actually labels as pastina.
+It’s called Stelline and it’s shaped like tiny stars.

 Veggie Pastina Soup Tips and Tricks